 How many articles should I include in my proposal?

 Special issues of Social Text consist of an introduction and 5-7 articles.
 Moreover, the articles that are included in the proposal should function to make the issue cohere.
 Please note as well that we are not able to publish double issues.
 (If you have a special form in mind, e.g. if your table of contents includes roundtables, interviews, or similar, please contact the managing editor, Marie Buck, in advance of submitting the proposal.)

 Will Social Text consider a special issue proposal that is also under consideration by another journal?

 The editorial collective will not evaluate a special issue proposal that is being considered by a different journal.

 Can I propose online content as part of my proposal for the journal?

 Yes, the editorial collective encourages guest editors to think about ways to engage the proposed topic beyond just the set of articles that will be published in the journal.
-If you have specific ideas for web content (such as media, interviews, or sound and visual art, to name a few), please include these in your proposal.
+If you have specific ideas for web content, please include these in your proposal.

 If you have further questions about the process of submitting a special issue proposal to Social Text, contact the Managing Editor, Marie Buck.

 Please submit manuscripts electronically as email attachments in Microsoft Word.
 Submissions may be sent to the managing editor at firstname.lastname@example.org.

 If your submission includes image files, please submit images as low-resolution jpegs for ease of transmission and circulation to readers.
 If your work is accepted for publication, images for print reproduction must be provided as either 1) camera-ready hard copies, or 2) tiff files with a minimum resolution of 300 dpi.